 If the child is actually guilty of the delinquent act and the prosecution could actually prove that at trial, then entering diversion has many benefits.
 One benefit is that if no petition or formal charge is filed, then the child can often avoid being forced out of school and into a “change of placement” or expulsion, especially when the alleged act did not occur on school property.
 Some diversion programs are only offered after a petition is filed.

 The End Result of a Juvenile Diversion Program

 If the child is referred to the Juvenile Diversion Program of the Administrative Office of the Courts in Tampa, FL, before a petition is filed, then when all of the conditions are successfully completed, the child will receive a letter from the court counselor.

-The letter will explain that the child has successfully completed the program.
-The letter might also say, “This is a non-judicial program designed as an alternative to the judicial system, therefore, the child has not been adjudicated a delinquent on the above offenses(s).”
+The letter will explain that the child has successfully completed the Juvenile Diversion Program.
+The letter provides: “This is a non-judicial program designed as an alternative to the judicial system, therefore, the child has not been adjudicated a delinquent on the above offenses(s).”

 If the child successfully completes the Walker Program after a petition is filed, then upon successful completion of the requirements, the court will often enter an “Order of Dismissal Based on Successful Completion of Walker Plan for Treatment, Training or Conduct” which typically reads:

 This cause came before the Court for consideration following the expiration of the time period established for the successful completion of a Walker Plan for Rehabilitation and Treatment.
 Upon the favorable recommendation of the representatives of the Department of Juvenile Justice and with the approval of the office of the State Attorney, it is hereby order and adjudged: